"So, I traveled all around the world,

 However, you've probably never seen brush-painted chocolate like this before.

-Practically every chocolatier knows how to do it.
+In fact, practically every chocolatier knows how to do it.

 The beautiful, shiny colors you see are created with colored cocoa butter.